kmscom/Browser-Cache-Folder-Changer/User Guide/User Guide.md

 Then, following window will appear.
 As this program needs "privilege permission" to create a symbolic link file, you should choose "Yes".
 ![User Account Control](image/1.%20install_2.png)

-Following sequence of window will appear.
+Following sequence of windows will appear.

 ![Select Setup Language](image/1.%20install_3.png)

 ![License Agreement](image/1.%20install_4.png)